LouisFourre/UTP_Melon_Recognition/readme.md

 # UTP_Melon_Recognition

-Project use to count the number of melon on a given video.
+This project is to count the number of melon on a given video.
 This is used to count the number of melon in the first row situated in a greenhouse.

 The old_detect.py file should not be used, less effecient, slower and cannot track melon between frames,